emtee40/FMHY-wiki/Stream-Site-Grading.md

 Community Favorites: 🌟

 ***
-## Mapple.tv
-### Score: 13/18
-1. Has movies, TV, anime, 1080p, adjustable quality, and subtitles. ✔️
-1. Some of its servers have auto-switch built in. 🟡
-1. Site does have episode auto-next on some servers. 🟡
-1. Very nice UI, looks modern, search works well. ✔️
-1. Site has watch lists, and you can login to sync them across devices. ✔️
-1. Has decent content sorting, but more discoverability options could be added. 🟡
-1. Site has constant new tab/window popups, difficult/impossible to use without adblocker. ❌
-1. Site works well and looks good on mobile. ✔️
-1. Site does have a custom player. ✔️

-***
 ## EE3
 ### Score: 13/18
 1. Has movies, 1080p, and subtitles, but no adjustable quality, TV, or anime. 🟡